Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

-RAG disclosure and poisoning lead magnet
+RAG disclosure and poisoning governance assessment

 RAG / Vector Trust & Data Disclosure Check